-New PS Plus tiers: how to get the best deal
+PlayStation Plus deals - How to get the best deals

-Meanwhile, existing PS Plus members have been automatically converted to the Essential tier, which comes with exactly the same features and benefits you've had before.
-If you're happy to stick with that, again, you can use any remaining PS Plus membership vouchers and codes on sale to add the time they offer as normal.
+If you haven't been around for a while but had your subscription running in the background, existing PS Plus members have been automatically converted to the Essential tier.
+This comes with exactly the same features and benefits you've had before.
+If you're happy to stick with that, you can use wallet top-up codes on sale to add the time they offer as normal.

 Lastly, for those looking to upgrade to a higher tier, you first have to go through the upgrade process on the PlayStation Store.
 When you enter the PS Plus section, you'll see an option to convert your remaining membership time to either Extra or Premium, as well as how much it will cost.
 Right now, this is the only way you can upgrade.
-Then, if you want to add more time at a later date, you can use PS Plus digital codes to renew with the same conversion rates as seen above depending on the tier.
+Then, if you want to add more time later, you can use PS Plus digital codes with the required funds to renew depending on the tier.

 Is a PlayStation Plus membership worth it?

-Here at TechRadar, we've also got a wider look at all the PS5 deals available today and the best PS5 SSD deals should you need more storage space for any of the cheap PS5 games you go out and buy.
-And if you're yet to get the latest Sony console, check out our PS5 restock hub for regular updates from all the major retailers.
+If you want to buy some games outright then we've also got a look at all the best cheap PS5 games available today.
+Plus, there's our guide to the best PS5 SSD deals should you need more storage space for any of the games you download or buy.

 Get daily insight, inspiration and deals in your inbox